specializeddevel/ia_image_enhancer_csharp/README.md

 ## Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or pull request, please feel free to open an issue or submit a PR.

+We follow a feature-branch workflow with Pull Requests for merging changes into the `main` branch.

 ## License